LydiaMaz/SurfaceElectron/README.md

 ## Overview

-This solver calculates electron states in cylindrical coordinates (r, z) for systems like electrons near surfaces.
-It handles multiple potential types including point charges and image charges.
+This solver calculates quantum states of electrons above a solid neon surface with point charge and image charge interactions.
+The system models an electron interacting with both a buried point charge and its electrostatic image in the dielectric neon substrate.
+The implementation uses DLL-FDM for the radial direction and central differences for the z-direction to handle the cylindrical coordinate singularity.

 ## Repository Structure